jessefkolb/Computer-Network-Fundamentals-Projects/Client + Server for Socket Communication/readme.txt

-Note:
+----------------------------Project summary----------------------------

+This project contains a server program and a client program developed to run on two separate machines.
+They communicate with each other using socket communication on a TCP/IP protocol suite.
+The process is as follows: After initialization, the server process listens and responds to the clients’ requests.
+A client will try to connect to the server and send out a message containing a command and inputs.
+The command will be arithmetic calculation commands of adding, subtracting and multiplying and is followed by inputs of one or more numbers (e.g. add 12 7).
+Upon receiving the command and inputs, the server will respond to the client with the calculating result (e.g. 19).

-This program is set up to only accept port number 9017 to avoid conflicts.
+Note: This program was set up to only accept port number 9017 to avoid conflicts.
 This code has been tested on both the CISE machines remotely through PuTTy, and Windows 10.

+-------------------------Compiling Instructions-------------------------

 Commands to compile server.java on storm.cise.ufl.edu server: javac server.java